lineCode/ULIS/README.md

 </p>

 ## Overview
 ULIS is a graphics library written in C++.
 It is aimed at software rendering and digital image processing on CPU.
+Official repository is hosted here https://github.com/Praxinos/ULIS3

 ## Samples
 ![](samples/BlendNormals.png) | ![](samples/RasterText.png) | ![](samples/Transforms.png)